F5-use-cases/f5-rs-docs/docs/solutions/devsecops/module1/lab3.rst

 - that way it will update the waf policy on the bigip

-- go back to jenkins and open the 'f5-rs-app2-dev ' folder. choose the 'waf policy' tab ,  it takes up to a minute for jenkins to start the pipeline. you should see that the tasks start to run and the pipeline finishes successfully.
+- go back to jenkins and open the 'f5-rs-app2-dev ' folder. choose the 'Service deployment pipeline' tab ,  it takes up to a minute for jenkins to start the pipeline. you should see that the tasks start to run and the pipeline finishes successfully (all tasks are now green).

 - log on to the bigip again, check which ASM policies are there and which policy is attached to the 'App2 VIP'